Sales Tax On Motor Fuels

 Distribution of Sales Tax between State Funds

 The sales tax on motor fuels is prepaid by each motor fuel retailer when purchasing fuel.
 The sales tax comes in the form of a cents per gallon rate, which is established by the Illinois Department of Revenue on January 1 and July 1 of each year.
 The rate is calculated by using the average selling price per gallon of motor fuel sold in the state during the previous six months and multiplying that rate by 6.25% to determine the cents per gallon rate (35 ILCS 120/2d).
-The following table summarizes the sales tax rates on motor fuel for 2019.
+See the Illinois Department of Revenue website for current sales tax on motor fuel rates.

 Sales Tax on Motor Fuels Revenue in 2021 and Estimated Portion to Road Fund in 2021

 As summarized in the table below, it is estimated that $155 million of revenue from the sales tax on motor fuel was transferred to the Road Fund in FY 2022.
 This is 16% of the total annual sales tax on motor fuel, which represents the 1% going to the Road Fund out of the total 6.25% sales tax.
 This amount will increase each year until July 1, 2025.